 Advertising and marketing costs are expensed when incurred.
-Amounts incurred for advertising and marketing were \$75,868 and \$69,067 for the years ended June 30, 2014 and 2013.
+Amounts incurred for advertising and marketing were \$72,505 and \$75,868 for the years ended June 30, 2015 and 2014, respectively.

 2. Cash and Cash Equivalents

 Cash and cash equivalents consisted of the following as of June 30: